Kameleoni: 1981 and 1994 reunions

-In 1975, the members of the band decided to mark the tenth anniversary of the band's formation, but failed to reach the final agreement.
-However, they made a brief reunion in 1981, holding a concert in their hometown Kopar.
-After the performance, they made recordings of some of their previously unrecorded songs and re-recorded some of the songs from their 1960s EPs, releasing the material on the album Kameleoni in 1982.
+The band made a brief reunion in order to perform on a fund-raising concert in Portorož's Avditorij, held on 21 August 1981.
+The success of the concert led to a tour across Yugoslav republics of Slovenia and Croatia.
+Following the tour, they made recordings of some of their previously unrecorded songs and re-recorded some of the songs from their 1960s EPs, releasing the material on the album Kameleoni in 1982.

-In mid-1990s, Kameleoni reunited once again, releasing two albums, the compilation album Kameleoni 66-67 (1994) and the studio album Za vse generacije (For All Generations, 1995), the latter featuring their new, mainstream rock-oriented material.
+In the mid-1990s, Kameleoni reunited once again, releasing two albums – the compilation album Kameleoni 66-67 (1994) and the studio album Za vse generacije (For All Generations, 1995), the latter featuring their new, mainstream rock-oriented material.
+The release of the band's second studio album was accompanied by the publication of the group's biography, written by Franko Hmeljak and entitled Kameleoni 1965–1995.